OWASP/owasp-mastg/Document/0x06f-Testing-Local-Authentication.md

 The Keychain allows saving items with the special `SecAccessControl` attribute, which will allow access to the item from the Keychain only after the user will pass Touch ID authentication (or passcode, if such fallback is allowed by attribute parameters).

-In following example we will save "S00p3r_haCk3r_strong_password" string to Keychain which can be accessed only on current device while passcode is set (`kSecAttrAccessibleWhenPasscodeSetThisDeviceOnly` parameter) after Touch ID authentication for currently enrolled fingers only (`.touchIDCurrentSet parameter`):
+In the following example we will save the string "test_strong_password" to the Keychain.
+The string can be accessed only on the current device while the passcode is set (`kSecAttrAccessibleWhenPasscodeSetThisDeviceOnly` parameter) and after Touch ID authentication for the currently enrolled fingers only (`.touchIDCurrentSet parameter`):

-###### Swift
+**Swift**

 ```
 // 1. create AccessControl object that will represent authentication settings